xuxiaocheng0201/better_embedded/README.md

 # Description

-Provider better embed functions.
-This enables you to embed file and release it at runtime.
+Enables you to embed file and release it at runtime.

 # Usage